influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/schema_exploration.md

 **Sample data**

 This document uses the same sample data as the [Data Exploration](../query_language/data_exploration.html) page.
-Note that some of the measurements and data in the database are fictional - they're meant to make the next sections more explanatory and (hopefully) more interesting.
-The next sections will get you acquainted with the schema of the sample data in the `NOAA_water_database` database.
+The data are described and are available for download on the [Sample Data](../sample_data/data_download.html) page.

 ## See all databases with `SHOW DATABASES`
 Get a list of all the databases in your system by entering: